DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/flashing_modchip.md

 Any Picofly firmware below version `2.70` is deprecated and is no longer supported, this is why we will be ensuring that the modchip has the latest firmware version, namely `2.75`, flashed to it.
 This will make sure that you have the best performance and hardware compatibility.

+!!! note ""

     **If you're looking to flash your modchip's firmware while it's installed in your Switch console already, see [this page](../extras/alternate_flashing.md).**

 #### What you need: